artileda/onigura/README.md

 I am a student and intrested with programming especially functional and system programming, but not limited to thing still relevance with computer science.

-Another details : FOSS supporter, Data scientist wanna be.
+Another details : FOSS supporter, Data scientist wanna be, and love solving problem.

 ### Sites